davidhudsont/SWARM/README.md

 * You will then have to update the python scripts on the sensors to send to the new broker

 ## Connecting to Sensor Units
+* Mobaxterm is usefull for this https://mobaxterm.mobatek.net/
+* Connect to DroneNet
+* Under the tools dropdown menu select newtwork scan
+* type 192.168.1 into IP Address
+* then start scan
+* some of the sensors ip's should show up on there.
+* Then just use ssh to connect
+* Edit the python file called Linkit_MQTTPub.py
+  * vi Linkit_MQTTPub.py
+  * or use Mobaxterm file viewer and open a text editor
+* Then change the ip to the Raspberry Pi Broker IP
+* That should be it

 ## Resources :
 * https://github.com/AutonomyLab/ardrone_autonomy